Outreach-Organization/AgeoX-Docs/README.md

 # Geospatial and Machine Learning Project

-Welcome to the **Geospatial and Machine Learning Project** repository!
+Welcome to the **AgGeox Learning** repository!
 This project is designed to provide hands-on experience in geospatial analysis and machine learning, enabling users to predict important plant traits using advanced technologies and tools.

 ---